 - Security prices will fluctuate.
 The value of your investment may fall over time.
 The potential economic impacts of the novel form of coronavirus disease first detected in 2019 ("COVID-19"), which spread rapidly around the globe which led the World Health Organization to declare the COVID-19 outbreak a pandemic in March 2020, are not fully known.
 The COVID-19 pandemic, or any future public health crisis, are impossible to predict and could result in adverse market conditions which may negatively impact the performance of the securities in the portfolio and the trust. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period.
-The COVID-19 pandemic has resulted in a decline in economic activity which could negatively impact the ability of borrowers to make principal or interest payment on securities, when due. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
-This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall. - The trust's performance might not sufficiently correspond to published hypothetical back-tested performance of the trust's investment strategy.
+This may occur at any point in time, including during the initial offering period. - The issuer of a security may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of distributions the trust pays which could reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so. - The trust's performance might not sufficiently correspond to published hypothetical back-tested performance of the trust's investment strategy.
 This can happen for reasons such as an inability to exactly replicate the weightings of securities in the strategy or be fully invested, timing of the trust offering or timing of your investment, and trust expenses.
 Hypothetical back-tested performance is not actual past performance of this or any trust.
-Hypothetical back-tested performance is based on application of a trust's investment strategy as of a particular time. - The trust's portfolio consists of a relatively small number of securities.
+Hypothetical back-tested performance is based on application of a trust's investment strategy as of a particular time.

+- The trust's portfolio consists of a relatively small number of securities.
 Under normal circumstances, the trust will invest in only ten securities.
-As a result, negative developments related to these securities will affect the value of your investment more than would be the case in a more diversified investment.

-The trust is not actively managed.
+As a result, negative developments related to these securities will affect the value of your investment more than would be the case in a more diversified investment. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.